 What Exactly Is a Pillbox?

 So I suppose the Ehukai pillbox hike could also fall under the “little bit of history” hike category as well.
 Oahu’s pillboxes were built for the U.S. military during World War II (you know, we had to step up our defenses after the Pearl Harbor bombing on December 7, 1941).
-The military used these little concrete rooms keep an eye out for approaching enemies.
+The military used these little concrete rooms keep an eye out for approaching enemies – which means they also all have stunning views.
 (In other locations, pillboxes are used as a line of defense, but the ones on Oahu were never used for that purpose.)

 Now, onto the hike.